Mat Pilates is a very popular form of exercise thanks to its many benefits.

 many have noticed it even helps them sleep better!

-You will learn classic Pilates exercise repertoire along with modern Pilates exercises.
-We also use small equipment such as Pilates circles, weights, balls of varying sizes, blocks, resistance bands, foam rollers and hedgehogs.
-In higher level classes you explore all the 34 original exercises Joseph Pilates created, and learn new combinations of classic and modern exercises.
-You can also challenge yourself with small equipment which help take your practice to the next level.
-We work on a certain sequence of exercises for about 12 weeks, and both the warm up and the exercises become harder as the weeks go by.
+In Beginner Pilates (Level 1)classes we keep practicing the basics and you will learn classic Pilates exercise repertoire along with modern Pilates exercises.
+We also use optional small equipment such as Pilates circles, weights, balls of varying sizes, blocks, resistance bands, foam rollers and hedgehogs.
+In higher level classesyou explore all the 34 original exercises Joseph Pilates created, and learn new combinations of classic and modern exercises.
+We work on a certain sequence of exercises for a block, and both the warm up and the exercises become harder as the weeks go by.
 This approach means you will thoroughly learn the exercises and can really feel yourself improve.

 Who was Joseph Pilates?
 He created a method he called "Contrology", now known as the Pilates method, in New York in the 1920s.
 At its core is the idea of the use of your mind to control your muscles.
 This includes focusing your attention on the deeper core postural muscles that help to keep the body balanced and provide support for the spine.
 Pilates described his method in the following way: “Contrology is not a system of haphazard exercises designed to produce only bulging muscles".
 It is an exercise and breathing regime that “develops the body uniformly, corrects posture, restores vitality, invigorates the mind and elevates the spirit.”
 You can read more about Joseph Pilates's life and legacy here.

 Barre: Feel graceful while working hard!Barre has become very popular in the last few years.
-Our 45min Barre class consists of toning and strengthening exercises for the lower and upper body done mid-floor and at the ballet barre, while also working your core using the principles of Pilates core engagement and postural alignment.
-We work on a set of exercises choreographed to uplifting and energetic music for approximately 10 weeks, and they get progressively harder.
+Our 45min and 30min Barre class consists of toning and strengthening exercises for the lower and upper body done mid-floor and at the ballet barre, while also working your core using the principles of Pilates core engagement and postural alignment.
+We work on a set of exercises choreographed to uplifting and energetic music for approximately 7-10 weeks, and they get progressively harder.
 This means you get to learn the exercises well and can really focus on correct form and pushing yourself harder each week.
 We use weighted balls, resistance bands, balance training equipment and Pilates circles to add resistance and challenge to the exercises.
 The class involves no jumping, so it is well suited to people with joint problems.
 Our Barre classes have no mat element, the whole class is done standing.
 We focus on small isometric movements, so there is less of a cardio component.
 You are still very likely to break a sweat!
 We thoroughly recommend taking both Barre and Pilates as we have designed them to perfectly compliment each other.
 Barre focuses on toning your legs and arms while Pilates strengthens and shapes your core.
-You get to work hard in all our Barre classes, but vibe wise Anna's Barre classes feel rather intense, whereas Rachel's class is more relaxing and mellow.
+If you are new to Barre, we recommend taking the Beginner Barre class.

 Barre+Core: 60min full body toning class.
-Don't have time to take both Pilates and Barre?
-Barre+Core is for you!
+This is a fun, high intensity class mixing Barre with Pilates inspired exercises.
 First we do a selection of Barre exercises mid-floor and at the barre.
 The second half of the class focuses on the core on the mat, not forgetting some upper body work as well.
 The mat exercises are a mix of classic and modern Pilates inspired exercises choreographed to uplifting and fun music.
-Barre+core is more energetic and faster paced than Pilates.
-However, 50+ Barre+Core is more mellow compared to the Tuesday class.
-You don't need prior barre, dance or Pilates experience.
+Barre+Core is more energetic and faster paced than Pilates, and recommended for Level 2 and up.

-75min Deep Stretch workshops This relaxing evening workshop with Anna runs on a Tuesday or Wednesday 8.15-9.30pm, please check the Workshops section on the booking site for dates.
-Max 8 participants.
-We start with a gentle warm-up to prepare the muscles, spine and joints.
-In order to reach a deeper stretch, we then massage away tension and muscle knots using hedgehogs (soft half spheres with spikes); working on upper back, lower back, gluteals and hamstrings depending on the focus of the workshop that day.
+Massage & Stretch We start with a gentle warm-up to prepare the muscles, spine and joints.
+In order to reach a deeper stretch, we then massage away tension and muscle knots using hedgehogs (soft half spheres with spikes) or foam rollers; working on upper back, lower back, gluteals and hamstrings depending on the focus of the class.
 We then do longer developmental stretches to create length in the loosened areas we worked on.
-We use straps, circles, Swiss balls and blocks to help with the stretches.
 We also explore PNF techniques for stretching.
+We have a selection of 60min+, 45min and 30min classes/video classes organised by which area of the body the focus on.